Skip to content

 Breaking Changes to Maven Central Publishing (June 2025)#

-As announced by Sonatype, the Sonatype OSS Repository Hosting service (OSSRH) will reach end-of-life on June 30th, 2025.
+As announced by Sonatype, the Sonatype OSS Repository Hosting service (OSSRH) has reached end-of-life on June 30th, 2025.
 OSSRH is an old and deprecated component of the Maven Central Repository service used to publish artifacts to Maven Central.

 With the sunset of OSSRH, Maven Central is transitioning to a new hosting implementation, which includes a complete redesign of its APIs.
 As a result, builds publishing to Maven Central will need to make changes.